daveh551/PATITradingAssistant/README.md

 2. Click on File -> Open Data Folder menu item, then open the MQL4 directory under your platform specific data directory
 3. Copy the NewTradeIndicator.ex4 to the MQL4/Indicators directory.
 4. Copy the PATITradingAssistant.ex4 to the MQL/Experts directory.
-5. Restart MT4, and drag the NewTradeIndicator indicator onto any one chart, and drag the PATITradingAssistant expert onto each chart that you intend to trade.
+5. Restart MT4, open the Navigator under the View menu, and drag the NewTradeIndicator from the Indicators folder onto any ONE chart, and drag the PATITradingAssistant from the Experts folder onto each chart that you intend to trade.
 6. In the Expert configuration dialog box that comes up for the PATITradingAssistant, click the Common tab, and make sure that "Allow Live Trading" is checked.
 (Alternatively, go into the Tools -> Options menu of the MetaTrader4 platform, navigate to the Expert Advisors tab, and check the "Allow Automated Trading" box.
 This will then apply to all Expert Advisors added after that point.)
 Also verify that "Auto Trading" button in the toolbar of the MetaTrader4 platform has been clicked.
 (It should show a green dot in the icon, not a red one.)

 # Configuration

 ## NewTradeIndicator:

-There are two configuration variables in the NewTradeIndicator: Testing and PairOffsetWithinSymbol.
+There are three configuration variables in the NewTradeIndicator: Testing and PairOffsetWithinSymbol.

 <dl>
 <dt>Testing</dt> <dd>is a variable that allows development-level testing.
 It should be set to false.
 Setting it to true will keep the indicator from completing its initialization, and execution will terminate immediately after completing the tests.
 The default value is false.</dd>